 Congressional is an internet database that indexes congressional activity.
 This database has many full-text items, including bills, laws, hearings, testimony, publications, US Statutes, Congressional Record, Federal Register, Code of Federal Regulations, Congressional Research Service reports (1916-present) et al. An additional database located in this site is the index and full-text of the U.S. Serial Set Index, 1789-1969.
 You must be a current OU Faculty, staff, or student to access this database. here: http://guides.ou.edu/government

-FDSYS: Federal Digital System (was GPO ACCESS) is an internet database offered by the Government Printing Office (GPO) that gives access to full-text publications from the Executive, Legislative, and Judicial branches of the Federal Government.
+GovtInfo (was FDSYS: Federal Digital System, and previously GPO ACCESS) is an internet database offered by the Government Printing Office (GPO) that gives access to full-text publications from the Executive, Legislative, and Judicial branches of the Federal Government.
 The database can be used free of charge and is available at: https://www.gpo.gov/fdsys/?

 Congress.gov (was Thomas.gov) is an internet database from the Library of Congress which gives current and historical coverage of the Legislative Branch of the government.
 Included is full-text information on bills, laws, statutes, and other Congressional actions.
 The database can be used free of charge and is available at: https://www.congress.gov//